sumanstats/rakurstudio/README.md

 You are done!!

-Now get involved in your research with **Perl 6** as a powerful scripting, OOP and functional language with awesome regex grammars.
+Get involved in your research with **Perl 6** as a powerful scripting, OOP and functional language with awesome regex grammars.